ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 TMM-normalisation is mild, as evident in the magnitude of the scaling factors, which are all relatively close to 1.

-More info using this command:
+More info on this command:

 ``` r
 ?calcNormFactors